State-Building through Public Land Disposal? An Application of Matrix Completion for Counterfactual Prediction: Conclusion

 \section{Conclusion}

-The findings of this paper signify that mid-nineteenth century homestead policies had long-lasting impacts that can potentially explain contemporary differences in state government capacity.
-MC-NNM and DID estimates imply that homestead policies --- or the homestead entries authorized by those policies --- had significant and negative impacts on state government expenditure and revenue that lasted a century following its implementation.
-The direction of these estimates contradicts the view that frontier state governments sought to increase public investments in order to attract eastern migrants following the passage of the HSA, and that homesteads would increase state and local tax bases.
-Instead, the results conform with the view that homestead policies were exploited by land speculators and natural resource companies and that the rents from public land were appropriated by the private sector.
+The findings of this paper signify that mid-nineteenth century homestead policies had long-lasting impacts that can potentially explain contemporary differences in state government size.
+Estimates using matrix completion with a binary treatment and DID with continuous treatment evidence that homestead policies had significant and negative impacts on state government expenditure and revenue that lasted a century following their implementation.
+This finding is in line with recent work documenting the adverse impact of homestead policies on the economic development of regions exposed to homesteading.

-I explore land inequality as a possible causal mechanism underlying the relationship between land reform and state capacity.
+I explore land inequality as a possible causal mechanism underlying the relationship between homestead policies and state size, which is closely related to state capacity.
 First, I provide evidence of a positive relationship between land inequality and state government finances and that the slope of correlation increases at higher levels of inequality.
-A nonlinearity in the relationship between inequality and state capacity can arise in theoretical models that incorporate economic differences in political influence: greater income inequality reduces investments in fiscal capacity when elites have a monopoly on political power, however when inequality gets too high, the poor can impose redistribution through majority voting.
-Second, I present DID estimates that reveal per-capita homesteads significantly lowered land inequality in frontier states; although, the magnitude of the effect is negligible.
+Nonlinearities in the relationship between inequality and state capacity can arise in theoretical models that incorporate economic differences in political influence: greater income inequality reduces government spending and investments in state capacity when elites have a monopoly on political power, however when inequality gets too high, the poor can impose redistribution through majority voting.
+Second, I present continuous DID estimates that reveal per-capita homesteads significantly lowered land inequality in frontier states; although, the magnitude of the effect is negligible.
+This finding is in line with previous empirical work showing that exposure to homesteads decreased land inequality.
+The failure to fundamentally alter the long-run distribution of landownership may be explained by qualitative evidence that suggests homestead policies were \emph{de facto} corporate welfarism often exploited by land speculators and corporations to amass land and resources during early capitalist expansion.